Yankee Candle: History

+In 2000, sales of the company reached $339 million.

 During the summer of 2006, Yankee Candle purchased Illuminations, a Petaluma, California-based, multi-channel retailer of high quality candles and home accessories.
 Although the two companies were similar, the names were separated, with Illuminations being aimed at a different demographic.
 The Illuminations brand and web store were phased out in early 2009.

 On February 6, 2007, the company was acquired by the private equity group of Madison Dearborn Partners LLC for approximately $1.6 billion.

 The founder, Michael Kittredge, in a return to high quality manufacturing created Kringle Candle, with his son Michael (Mike).

 In October 2012 Yankee Candle Europe launched their Consumer Direct website offering their products direct to consumers.

 In 2013, Jarden acquired Yankee Candle.
 A further merger in 2016 saw Jarden purchased by Newell Rubbermaid and combined into the new company Newell Brands.

 In 2017 Newell Brands acquired Smith Mountain Industries, makers of the Woodwick brand of candles.
 Woodwick candles are now a premium brand sold by Yankee Candle.
-The candles have a wooden wick that crackles when burned, and use a blend of paraffin and soy wax to reduce spatter and residue.
+The candles have a wooden wick that crackles when burned and use a blend of paraffin and soy wax to reduce spatter and residue.

+Along with Smith Mountain Industries, Newell Brands also acquired Chesapeake Bay Candle in 2017 for $75 million.
+The company was founded in early 1994 by Mei Xu and David Wang.
+Chesapeake Bay candles are now part of Yankee Candle's product offering.

+On 16 January 2025, it was reported that Yankee Candle may be shutting down its operations in Malaysia.
+A spokesperson from the company has revealed that the closing of outlets in the country is due to reducing demands and sales as well as logistical challenges post-pandemic.

 Flagship store

 Yankee Candle's flagship store, which opened in 1982, is located in South Deerfield, Massachusetts.
 It features all available Yankee Candles as well as kitchen and home accessories, New England crafts, gifts and collectibles, a toy shop, picnic grounds and a "Bavarian Christmas Village" filled with decorated Christmas trees and a toy train that runs through to Santa's Workshop, where animated elves and an 'assembly line' for wooden vehicles surround Santa Claus's desk.
 Visitors can dip their own candles in a specially equipped area, make wax molds of their hands, or create their own unique candle.
 There is also a candle making museum and a Hillside Pizza cafe on site.
-The store was a beautiful place for a child to visit, where they could make their own candles, choose their own scents to mix and match.

 A second flagship store was opened in Williamsburg, Virginia, in 2005.
 At 45000 sqft, it was a popular tourist destination.
 The Williamsburg store closed for good in April 2021.